 Serialization Requirements in Russia

-Regulatory requirements pertaining to drug serialization in Russia have been updated mid 2018.
+Regulatory requirements pertaining to drug serialization in Russia are regularly updated.
 For the latest info, please click here.

 To make the pharmaceutical supply chain safer and ensure patients get the medicines they need, the Russian Ministry of Health intends to put in place serialization and aggregation requirements for drugs.